 Where We Were & Where We're Going

 Each level of government has its own roles in the legalization process.
-While federal and provincial regulations will be put in place, the Town through its own processes will set out to determine how, where, when and by whom cannabis will be possessed, sold and consumed within the Town of Innisfail.
-Stakeholders, through public participation, play a vital role in determining this.
+While federal and provincial regulations are in place, the Town through its own processes has determined how, where, when and by whom cannabis will be possessed, sold and consumed within the Town of Innisfail—stakeholders, through public participation, played a vital role in determining the necessary changes.

 A Look at What's Changed

 Using the results of the survey, along with extensive research carried out on the matter, proposed bylaw amendments were drafted by administration and subsequently given first reading by council on Monday, June 25, 2018.
 The amendments -- outlining where cannabis may be sold and consumed within Innisfail -- returned to council for third reading on Monday, July 23 and approved.